 Of the CBI countries, those located in the Caribbean Islands remain popular because they offer easy passport access, and Antigua and Barbuda is no exception.
-Today, Mark, Mona and Rebecca are joined by Charmaine Quinland-Donovan to discuss the advantages of the country’s citizenship program and the three different investment options.
+Today, Mark, Mona and Rebecca are joined by Charmaine Quinland-Donovan to discuss the advantages of the Antigua and Barbuda citizenship program and the three different investment options.
 They cover the quick turnaround time from filing to approval, the residency requirements, and who qualifies as a dependent.

 If you’re looking for a Citizenship by Investment program with an incredibly favorable turnaround time and multiple investment options, Antigua and Barbuda might be the right fit.
 Located in the heart of the Caribbean, the country boasts other advantages as well, most notably the opportunity to claim young adult children attending college or parents, grandparents and in-laws over 65 as dependents.
 Antigua and Barbuda also offers visa-free access to the UK, EU, Singapore and Hong Kong—among many, many others.

 Charmaine Quinland-Donovan holds the honor of being the first national of Antigua and Barbuda as well as the first woman to lead the country’s Citizenship by Investment Unit.
 From its inception, she was influential in establishing the program’s policies and procedures, and Charmaine served as Chief Compliance Officer and Chief Operating Officer prior to her appointment as CEO.